Osborne Park hospital expansion

 Cultural content

-Some artworks will feature cultural content; however this opportunity is not restricted to Whadjuk Noongar artists only.
+Some artworks may feature cultural content; however this opportunity is not restricted to Whadjuk Noongar artists only.

 Artists engaging with these cultural themes must have cultural authority to do so.